 Augusta Raurica is one of the most important Roman sites in Switzerland.
 It is not entirely free to visit.
 But you can visit the outdoor facilities with their monuments, all the sights as well as the zoo without an entrance ticket.

 In Switzerland, churches are accessible free of charge.
-There are no long lines or high entrance fees, as you might know from city trips to Paris or Rome.
+There are no long queues or high entrance fees, as you might know from city trips to Paris or Rome.
 In some churches you can also climb the tower, which then costs an entrance fee.

 On December 6, St. Nicholas walks the streets of Switzerland with his donkey.
 St. Nicholas commemorates the merciful Bishop of Myra and brings sweets, fruits and nuts to the children.
 A cool tip: A special pre-Christmas spectacle takes place in Basel.
-Here you don't get to see the Santa Clauses on a sleigh, but on Harleys.
+Here you get to see the Santa Clauses not on a sleigh, but on Harleys.
 When children recite a verse, there are also delicious sweets.

 In numerous cities, free music events are held time and again, especially in the summer.
 These include, for example, the Music Weeks in Winterthur, the New Orleans Festival in St. Gallen, "em Beppi si Jazz" in Basel and occasional concerts at the Montreux Jazz Festival.

-In addition to all the big and often expensive open airs, there are also always free events.
+In addition to all the big and often expensive open airs, there are also always admission-free events.
 These include the Openair Wollishofen, the Landenbergfest in Wipkingen, the Stolze Openair in Zurich, the Floss Festival in Basel and the Rock am Weier in Wil SG.

 Between the end of February and the beginning of March, Fasnacht takes place in Switzerland, especially in the Catholic cantons as well as in Basel.
 During this carnival, people dress up and party in the streets as well as in bars, restaurants and clubs.
 On the street you can participate in various parties and watch the parades for free.